AdamSobieski/Knowledge-Representation/README.md

 ## XML Inclusions

-Using [XML inclusions](https://en.wikipedia.org/wiki/XInclude), repeated patterns in markup can be succinctly replaced by `<xi:include>` elements which are processed and subsequently replaced by the content that they reference.
+Using [XML inclusions](https://en.wikipedia.org/wiki/XInclude), repeated patterns in markup could be succinctly replaced by `<xi:include>` elements which are processed and subsequently replaced by the content that they reference.
 More coming soon.

 ## Parameterized Templates